chrismedrela/django-workshop/docs/staticfiles.rst

     browser needs to accept the cookies set by the website.

-Now you need to adjust the base template :file:`base.html` so that Django is able to able to use the right path for the static files.
+Now you need to adjust the base template :file:`base.html` so that Django is able to use the right path for the static files.
 Therefor you will use the :djangodocs:`static <ref/templates/builtins/#static>` template tag.
 Template tags are written this way: ``{% tag %}``.
 Because the tag ``static`` is provided by an app it needs to be loaded first.